Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Discussion

 \subsection{Interpretations of the Ranked List of Galaxies}

 In our ranked list of galaxies, high-LDA scoring galaxies are the most likely to host SMBHBs, although it is possible that the two SMBHs have either already merged or have yet to form a gravitationally-bound system.
 As discussed in Section~\ref{sec:2}, galaxies with a high LDA score possess the stellar kinematic signatures of SMBH merger and binary host galaxies, as informed from the \romulus{} cosmological simulations.
 However, the stellar kinematic signatures identified in \romulus{} (slow rotation and misaligned kinematic/photometric axes) are for SMBHB that have a broad range of separations, from $\lesssim$700~pc (i.e., SMBH pairs) to 0~pc (i.e., recently merged).
 For observed galaxies in the IFU surveys, the separation of their hypothetical two SMBHs is unknown.
 Thus, we caution that it is likely that the high-LDA scoring galaxies in our list are contaminated by galaxies harboring SMBHB that have merged in the past Gyr, or have current separations of $\lesssim$100 pc and thus have not yet hardened into a binary system.
 However, this issue of contamination should not hamper the use of our ranked list of galaxies for targeted continuous GW sources for PTA experiments.
-Furthermore, the presence of these contaminants in our ranked list enables other science goals, such as searches for close dual AGNs and recoiling AGNs.
-We discuss these different use cases for our ranked list in Section~\ref{ssc:uses} below.
+Furthermore, the presence of these contaminants in our ranked list enables other science goals, such as searches for close dual AGNs and recoiling AGNs, as we discuss in Section~\ref{ssc:uses} below.
+We further highlight that the depth and quality of the IFU surveys we use is sufficient for the interpretation of galaxies with the highest LDA scores.
+The typical relative uncertainty on the stellar kinematic parameters as measured by MASSIVE, \atlas{} and CALIFA is of order $1-10$\% \citep{Emsellem+2011, Veale+2017, Falcon+2019}, which propagates to a similar relative uncertainty on the LDA score.
+High-scoring LDA galaxies (with LDA scores of $\sim3-4$) conserve a high LDA score under this uncertainty.

 We suggest that the host galaxies of gravitationally-unbound SMBH pairs could be distinguished from nHz GW-emitting SMBHB host galaxies based on their inner galaxy surface brightness profile.
 If the two SMBHs have hardened to a binary system by scouring the galaxy nucleus through three-body interactions with nearby stars, this would result in an observable surface brightness core in the inner light profile of the galaxy \citep[e.g.,][]{Begelman+1980, Hills+1983, Quinlan+1996}.
 However, other mechanisms such as gravitational wave-induced recoil and tidal deposition have also been proposed to explain the origin of observed surface brightness cores \citep{Nasim+2021, Khonji+2024, Rawlings+2025}, and so this interpretation warrants caution.
 Nevertheless, we provide the inner surface brightness profile classification of the massive galaxies in our search as found in the literature \citep{Lauer+1995, Faber+1997, Ravindranath+2001, Rest+2001, Laine+2003, Lauer+2005, Lauer+2007a, Krajnovic+2013} in Table~\ref{tab:top_rank} and Table~\ref{tab:top_rank_full}, if one desires to interpret it as a discriminant between potential SMBH pair and SMBHB host galaxies.